firedev/todo-mock/README.md

 # Estimates

-`3` is a standard task, roughly half a day's work.
+Tasks are estimated in scores not hours. `3` is a "`standard task`" that you know how to do.
+And if the coast is clear you do one before lunch, one after and pick up a couple of smaller ones along the way. `5` is something you are not so sure about or maybe it needs to be broken down into smaller tasks.

-## Day 1 - Task Card
+## Day 1 - Data Handling

+- Project Setup - 3
+- Data loading - 3
+- Data splitting - 2

+## Day 2 - `TaskCard`

-- TaskCard component - 5
+- TaskCard component - 1

-  - Responsive styles
-  - Subcomponents for priority, dates
+- Subcomponents for priority, dates - 2

-- Data loading and splitting - 3
+- Responsive styles - 2

-## Day 2 - Task Column
+## Day 3 - `TaskColumn`

-- TaskColumn component - 5
+- TaskColumn component - 3
   - Display Cards nicely
-  - Add title
-  - Add dropdown for on mobile
+- Add dropdown for mobile - 2
 - Add task component - 3

-## Day 3 - Task Board
+## Day 4 - `TaskBoard`

-- Board layout - 2
+- Board layout with multiple columns - 2

-  - Display multiple columns
+- Mobile version - 2

-- Add drag-n-drop - 3
+- Add drag-n-drop - 2

-  - Add placeholders
+- Add placeholders - 2
+- Mobile drop target - 2

+## Day 5 - `TaskForm`

+- `TaskForm` component - 3
-- Card form - 5
+- Error handling - 3

-  - Create/edit card
+- Create/edit card - 3

+## Day 6 - Card Creation

-  - Card created with no date
+- Card created with no date - 2
-  - Card created for today
+- Card created for today - 2
-  - Card created for tomorrow
+- Card created for tomorrow - 2

-## Day 4 - Card Create
+## Day 7 - Card Creation 2

-- Scheduled card creation - 5
+- Scheduled card creation - 2

-  - Scheduler popup
+- Scheduler popup - 3
-  - Calendar
+- Calendar - 3

+## Day 8 - Done Column

 - Make sure unscheduled Tasks display popup when dropped in the schedules column - 3

-## Day 5 - Done Column

 - Done column - 3

-  - Convert cards to Done when dropped
+## EXTRA: Positioning

-- EXTRA: Positioning - 5
+- Add position column - 2
+- Allow drag and drop withing a column - 3

 # Figures